 A two-day symposium was held in April 1994 to celebrate the 20th anniversary of the Bogalusa Heart Study.
 The first day of the symposium featured lectures on the natural history of heart disease and included speakers with expertise on the "deadly quartet" -- obesity, high blood pressure, high cholesterol, and diabetes, or metabolic syndrome and insulin resistance.
 The Bogalusa Heart Study was showcased with discussions on its research contributions and their significance in understanding early heart disease in children.
 Obesity and its impact on C V risk and autopsy evidence of atherosclerosis in young individuals were highlighted.
 Day two honed in on "The Art of Prevention-- Healthy People 2000."
 Invited lecturers included top people in the field of cardiology.
 Claude Lenfant, M.D., Director of the National Heart, Lung, and Blood Institute, National Institutes of Health, provided the keynote address.
 Outstanding speakers covered the Framingham Heart Study, Evan's County on Ethnicity of Heart Disease, and new approaches to heart disease through prevention and education.
 Proceedings were published in The American Journal of the Medical Sciences (Am J Med Sci.
 1995 Dec;310 Suppl 1:S3-7.
 Review).

 Throughout the years the parents, children and schools of Bogalusa have enthusiastically and steadfastly supported the program.
-Thirty-two years after the first feasibility and developmental studies in Franklinton, Louisiana, the Bogalusa Heart Study is still ongoing.
+Forty years after the first feasibility and developmental studies in Franklinton, Louisiana, the Bogalusa Heart Study is still ongoing.
 With the support of the entire Bogalusa Community, The Bogalusa Heart Study continues to provide significant and useful data for what in the future may be the elimination of America's number one killer- heart disease.

 Tulane University, New Orleans, LA 70118 504-865-5000 email@example.com